pgvillage/pgvillage/docs/administrators-guide/deployment_and_maintenance/modify_existing.md

+---
+title: Modifying an existing deployment
+summary: A description of how to modify an existing deployment
+authors:
+  - Sebas Mannem
+  - Snehal Kapure
+date: 2025-11-11
+---

 <!-- TDOD: This documentation should go and be replaced by docs on how to do this with a new run of Ansible -->

 # Introduction